-A general election was held on 4 July 2024.
-This introduces further uncertainty in terms of the extent to which the new government will have differing priorities from the previous one.
+A general election is to be held on 4 July 2024.
+This introduces further uncertainty in terms of the extent to which a new government will have differing priorities to the current one.

 This level of uncertainty brings inherent risks for the Council, for which a number of existing measures are in place to ensure its financial resilience.
 For example: